anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 ## Starting the bridge

-Before the bridge can start running, some storage will need to be initialized in Namada.
-For example, the `#EthBridge/queue` storage key should be initialized to an empty `Vec<TransferFromEthereum>`.
+Before the bridge can start running, some storage may need to be initialized in Namada.
 TBD.

 ## Resources which may be helpful:
 - [Gravity Bridge Solidity contracts](https://github.com/Gravity-Bridge/Gravity-Bridge/tree/main/solidity)